 Achievement Recognition Program

-The Achievement Recognition Program (ARP) acknowledges AAJ attorney members for their participation in AAJ continuing legal education programs.
+The National College of Advocacy's Achievement Recognition Program (ARP) acknowledges AAJ attorney members for their participation in AAJ continuing legal education programs.
 The goal of this program is to build and develop professional knowledge through a continuing commitment to improving members' trial skills and understanding of substantive law.
 Active participation in this program provides recognition for dedication, commitment, and enthusiasm to pursue legal education by awarding members the distinction of Advocate, Fellow, and Diplomate.
 The Achievement Recognition Program contributes to AAJ members' ability to best serve their clients.
 ARP is distinct from AAJ's Advanced Studies in Trial Advocacy Program.
 To learn more about AAJ’s Advanced Studies in Trial Advocacy program, please click here.

 How do I earn credits toward this program?